Deadline Extended to May 15

 - Serve a (renewable) term of two years (three consecutive term limit)

 - Support FINE fundraising efforts

 By serving on the NAC, you will help guide and provide leadership for farm to institution efforts in the region.
 You’ll also have the opportunity to expand your own network and participate in events and activities designed to support your work.
 You will join a fun, committed team of thought leaders and practitioners to create a stronger, more resilient, and just food system in New England.
 Says NAC member Renee Page, "What I value most about being a member of the FINE NAC is the regional networking opportunities and resource sharing.
 There is so much robust FTI work happening across New England and I rely on FINE to keep me connected and informed."

-- Decisions will be announced in mid-May 2022
+- Decisions will be announced in late May or early June 2023

-- First Network Advisory Council meeting will take place in July 2022 (in-person if possible; if not, remote)
+- First Network Advisory Council meeting will take place in-person in July 11 to 13, 2023